 Our Italian design twin Speed commercial spiral mixer is perfect for bakeries or pizza and pastry shops.
-This machine has been designed for commercial applications and can be used with nearly any type of dough, making your operation more efficient than ever.
+This machine has been designed for commercial application and can be used with nearly any type of dough, making your operation more efficient than ever.

 Twin speeds, hook and bowl rotation means you have greater control, efficiency and timings on your mixing.
 All food contact parts are made of premium 304 stainless steel ensuring a more corrosion resistant, durable and easy to clean surfaces.